 Each year, the camp schedule and program opportunities change.
 While we attempt to replicate schedules and programs from year-to-year, we do not guarantee equivalent program or calendar options will be available.

 UNATTENDED DAYS: There is no refund for unattended camp days.
 Unattended camp days cannot be transferred to future camps.
 Any camp days that an individual participant(s) misses as a result of the above Covid-19 policy are not subject to any credit and/or refund.

 EXTENUATING CIRCUMSTANCES: No refund will be issued for camp days (or portions thereof) cancelled for any reason.
-The decision to cancel and/or modify a camp rests solely with the management, facility manager and head coaches.
-At certain locations in the event of severe weather, we may bus campers to an alternate indoor location.
-Should that become necessary, we will send an email to your registered email address with full details of the plan.
-Please check your emails frequently during camp operations.
+The decision to cancel and/or modify a camp rest solely with the camp management.